 FLVCR1 (FLVCR Heme Transporter 1) is a Protein Coding gene.
-Diseases associated with FLVCR1 include Posterior Column Ataxia With Retinitis Pigmentosa and Inherited Retinal Disorder.
-Among its related pathways are Insulin receptor recycling and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Diseases associated with FLVCR1 include Posterior Column Ataxia With Retinitis Pigmentosa and Retinitis Pigmentosa.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Insulin receptor recycling.
 Gene Ontology (GO) annotations related to this gene include transporter activity and heme transporter activity.
 An important paralog of this gene is FLVCR2.

 UniProtKB/Swiss-Prot Summary for FLVCR1 Gene